-George referred his complaint about his mortgage lender after the time limits had expired.
-He told us he’d found the business's final response letter intimidating and didn’t think he’d win his case.
+George sent us a complaint about his mortgage lender after the time limit had expired.
+He’d found the lender’s response letter intimidating.

 What happened

-George was unhappy his mortgage lender said he would need to pay an early repayment charge to end his fixed rate mortgage early.
+George was unhappy that his mortgage lender told him he would need to pay an early repayment charge to end his fixed-rate mortgage early.

-George complained to the mortgage lender, but it didn’t uphold his complaint.
-In its ‘final response’ letter it said that George had six months from the date of the letter to complain to our service, but he had left it after the deadline expired.
+George complained to the mortgage lender, but it didn’t accept his complaint.
+In its final response letter, it said that George had six months from the date of the letter to complain to our service.
+But he left it until after the deadline to bring his complaint to us.

 What we said

-We understood why he might have later changed his mind to contact us, but we didn’t agree this counted as exceptional circumstances for why he had contacted us late.
+We understood why he might have later changed his mind about contacting us.
+However, we didn’t agree that this circumstance was exceptional enough to justify him contacting us after the deadline.